October – Animal Fattening Time

 2016 – Membertou band senior advisor Dan Christmas is appointed to the Senate by the Trudeau government.
 Christmas served with the Union of Nova Scotia Indians for 15 years and is widely recognized for his work in Aboriginal and treaty rights, justice, education, health care, and the environment.
 An honorary Doctor of Laws from Dalhousie University, Christmas is also the recipient of the National Excellence in Aboriginal Leadership Award and the Sparks Award from Novaknowledge.
 Currently chair of the Bras d’Or Lakes Collaborative Environmental Planning Initiative (CEPI), Dan Christmas has given steadfast and meaningful service over the years, including membership on the committee that produced the Ivany Report.
 He is married to the well-known artist Arlene “Dozay” Christmas.

-1993 – Donald Marshall Jr. is formally charged with illegally fishing eels on August 24, of that year.
+1993 – Donald Marshall Jr. is formally charged with illegally fishing eels on August 24, of this year.

 1999 – Donald Marshall Jr. is quoted in the Globe & Mail, “We belong on this land, we’re going to live on this land, and we’re going to stay on this land.”